MBL September Courses: September 9 to 27, 2019

 The courses will each meet 5-6 days/week, 8 hours per day, typically with lecture in the mornings and lab or field work in the afternoons.
 Students may only enroll in one course.
 Classes are small (15 students maximum), and the teaching environment will allow extensive contact with the instructors.
 The course topics cross several disciplines; students in majors such as Biological Sciences, Neuroscience, Computer Science, Physics, Mathematics, Molecular Engineering, Geophysical and Environmental sciences, and Chemistry are particularly encouraged to consider these opportunities.

 Each course carries 100 units of credit.
 All courses count as upper level electives for Biological Sciences majors; for students in other majors, the courses can be used as Biology Topics courses to fulfill the second quarter of the general education requirement in biology.
 Descriptions for BIOS 27720: Microbiomes Across Environments, BIOS 27721: Observing Proteins in Action: How to Design and Build your own instruments, and BIOS 27723: BIOS 27723.
 Biodiversity and Genomics: Exploring the marine animal diversity of Woods Hole using molecular tools can be found below.

 Students register for a September MBL course as part of their Autumn quarter course load.
 The courses will take place from September 9 through September 27, 2019.
 This allows students to return to campus in time for the remainder of the Autumn quarter.
-Students should plan to arrive by noon of August 31st for orientation.
 Since the courses at MBL are considered part of Autumn quarter, students who participate in the program will take either two or three hundred units of credit for the rest of the quarter.
 This is something applicants should consider carefully when looking at major and general education requirements.